RWinning/kerntaak-3/wp-content/themes/nirvana/readme.txt

 * Fixes RTL styling issue causing horizontal scrollbar
 * Added Italian translation

 = 1.0.5 =
 * Fixed layout/image border option non-clickable on IE 11
 * Fixed header container responsiveness
 * Improved active links styling so it's easier replaceable via custom CSS
 * Fixed wrong textdomain occurrence (thanks to Szemcse)
-* Replaced the Presentation Pageï¿½s "Nothing Found" message when there are no published posts with an explanatory placeholder message
+* Replaced the Presentation Page’s "Nothing Found" message when there are no published posts with an explanatory placeholder message
 * Fixed disappearing/too small images inside tables issue on Chrome
 * Removed baseline vertical alignment from styling reset to correct some weird alignment layouts
 * Added Spanish translation
 * Improved two somewhat untranslatable strings (that used esc_attr__() )
 * Fixed an untranslatable string (thanks to seemannKP)

 = 1.0.4 =
 * Fixed settings page subsections not opening in some cases
 * Updated Hungarian translation
 * Added Japanese translation
 * Added Turkish translation

 = 1.0.3 =
 * Added our social links to the settings page
 * Added search bars to the remaining (main and footer) menus
 * Fixed typos in the Google fonts cleanup function calls